 ‘Although it may be tempting to interpret these promises as a description of the Israelites’ return from Babylonian captivity with the aid of the Persian king Cyrus, a reading of Haggai, Zechariah, Ezra, and Nehemiah demonstrates that this prophecy in Isaiah is talking about something far more wonderful than what happened in the post-exilic era.
 This prophecy should be connected to God’s grand eschatological transformation of the hearts of mankind (2:1–5; 11:10–16; 19:18–25), not a minor post-exilic fulfillment that failed to demonstrate the characteristics of welcoming foreigners into the community of Israel (Ezra 9–10; Neh 9:1–2; 10:28–30; 13:23–27).
 God wants his people to include foreigners in his kingdom, even those who had previously been their enemies.
 Later prophecies will expand on these eschatological hopes (45:14–17; 49:22–23; 60:1–8; 61:5–7; 66:20).’
 (NAC)

-Isa 14:2 Nations will take them and bring them to their own place.
-And the house of Israel will possess the nations as menservants and maidservants in the Lord’s land.
-They will make captives of their captors and rule over their oppressors.
+14:2 Nations will take them and bring them back to their own place.
+Then the family of Jacob will make foreigners their servants as they settle in the LORD’s land.
+They will make their captors captives and rule over the ones who oppressed them.

 ‘These promises about foreigners being servants should not be misunderstood as a sign of revenge or a form of oppressive Jewish nationalism.
 The text describes a reversal of roles for Israel, not an evil oppressive enslavement of innocent foreign people.’
 (NAC)